swisskyrepo/PayloadsAllTheThings/File Inclusion/README.md

 ## LFI to RCE via upload (race)
-Worlds Quitest Let's Play"

 * Upload a file and trigger a self-inclusion.
-* Repeat 1 a shitload of time to:
+* Repeat the upload a shitload of time to:
 * increase our odds of winning the race
 * increase our guessing odds
 * Bruteforce the inclusion of /tmp/[0-9a-zA-Z]{6}